Naver SearchAdvisor — Registration, Sitemap, and Crawl Request: The Complete Guide

 Option A. HTML meta tag (simplest — recommended)

-Paste the meta tag Naver gives you into your <head>:
+This is just a matter of dropping the meta tag Naver gives you into your <head>:

 <meta name="naver-site-verification" content="abc123def456..." />